 Responsiveness to all Screen Sizes

 We refer responsive web design as one that ensures comfortable and seamless navigation on devices of all shapes and sizes.
-As you go through your redesign, it is important to keep in mind your website will be accessed from a wide range of smartphones and tablets with different screen resolutions.
+As you go through your website redesign, it is important to keep in mind your website will be accessed from a wide range of smartphones and tablets with different screen resolutions.
 Since consistency plays a vital role in the way your brand is perceived, you should make sure you deliver the same experience to all users, no matter the device they’re using to access your website.

 Site Security